 How to Get to Chania: You can fly to Chania from Athens (Duration: 50 minutes, plus travel to/from airports).
 There are some European cities that offer direct flights to Chania, such as London or Brussels.

-You are reading about unique things to do on Crete Island.
+You are reading about unique things to do in Crete Greece.

-Rethymno in Crete island is not as popular as Chania, making it a more attractive destination for visitors seeking peaceful vacations.
-However, there are a lot of spectacular things to do and see in Rethymno.
+Rethymno in Crete Greece is ideal if you are seeking a peaceful and more low-key vacation.
+That doesn’t mean that there are not a lot of spectacular things to do and see in Rethymno!
+Quite the opposite.
 The region offers an authentic Cretan experience, with the local culture to fascinate you with small details, especially in the smaller villages.

 Rethymno town has a charming Old Town with a Venetian fortress while the imposing Psiloritis (or Ida) mountain where Zeus, the ruler, and father of all ancient Greek gods was born (Cave Idaion Antros) defines the impressive landscape.

 Find here the interactive Rethymno Map with the best sites to visit in Rethymno Crete.